ilyabumblebee/Mosquito-UA-11-Drone-Stormworks/README.md

 Add more coloring to drone and station

+Updating RADAR, NAV map and other outdated stuff

+Control station optimization for 9x5 screens

 Maybe something else what I forgot about

 Also if you have any ideas, share them with me and report all bugs.
 Thanks!